 Can't I do this on LegalZoom?

 Sure.
 Staples also sells will forms for $49.00 and you can find videos on YouTube showing you how to give yourself a root canal.
-10 out of 10 would not recommend, as the kids say.
+10 out of 10 do not recommend, as the kids say.

 Our customers see the long-term benefit of having a seamless probate experience for their loved ones – or avoiding probate altogether.
 They recognize that a well-designed estate is a gift of love that they leave for their families and a proactive act they take to ensure they are cared for properly while still living.
-It’s a somewhat weird, but very real, flex you can throw down at neighborhood barbeques.

 What’s better than knowing you did everything you could to take care of your family?